naalit/bytec/guide/src/arrays.md

 ```

 A dynamic array, on the other hand, doesn't have a length known at compile time.
 In fact, the length of the array can change at any moment.
 It's similar to a Java `ArrayList`, but all the logic is inlined, so any operations that normal Java arrays support (indexing, index assignment, looping over the array) are exactly as fast, and `push` and `pop` are pretty fast as well and don't involve method calls.
 Java arrays returned by `extern` functions are automatically converted to ByteC dynamic arrays.
+(Internally, dynamic arrays are represented as a Java array, which might have open space at the end, and a length.)
 Here's an example of the operations supported by dynamic arrays:

 ```rust
 // This initializes an array of five zeros